simple555a/opc-daae-server-sdk-dll/README.md

 The OPC DA/AE Server SDK DLL follows a dual-license:

 #### Binaries
 The OPC DA/AE Server SDK DLL is licensed under the MIT License.
 A very liberal license that encourages both commercial and non-commercial use.
+This version features:

+- Can be used for commercial purposes.
+- Full featured without limitations or restrictions.
-There are no separate runtime fees or royalties.
+- There are no separate runtime fees or royalties needed.

+Not available for this version are:

+- Warranty of any kind.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+- Technical Support.
+See section Commercial Support for more information on how to get support.
+- Updates and fixes.

 #### Source Code
 The OPC DA/AE Server SDK DLL source code is available under a commercial source code license.
 There are no separate runtime fees or royalties.